Lawson, Saskatchewan

-Lawson is a hamlet in Maple Bush Rural Municipality No. 224, Saskatchewan, Canada.
+Lawson is a hamlet in Rural Municipality of Maple Bush No. 224, Saskatchewan, Canada.
 It previously held the status of village until December 31, 1985.
-The hamlet is located 12 km north-west of the Town of Central Butte on highway 42 along the now defunct Canadian Pacific Railway subdivision.
+The hamlet is located 12 km north-west of the town of Central Butte on Highway 42 along the now defunct Canadian Pacific Railway subdivision.

 History

-Prior to December 31, 1985, Lawson was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the Rural municipality of Grass Lake that date.
+Prior to December 31, 1985, Lawson was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the RM of Grass Lake No. 381 that date.